monzo/progression-framework/README.md

 🎉 Welcome to the Progression at Reevoo repository

-This is where all of Reevoo's progression frameworks live, as well as the site that powers `progression.reevoo.com` 💪 Our framework is based on the great work done by the team at Monzo.
+This is where all of Reevoo's progression frameworks live, as well as the site that powers `progression.reevoo.com` 💪 Our framework is based on the great work done by the team at Reevoo.

 **Get stuck?
 There's a glossary at the bottom of this readme!**